 Islam is a religion of works based on five basic teachings or "pillars."
 Muslims must affirm that "there is no god but Allah, and Mohammed is his prophet."
 They are also required to pray five times a day, give alms to the poor, fast during the month of Ramadan, and try to make at least one pilgrimage to Mecca.

-The life expectancy rate in Chad is only 40-42 years.
+The life expectancy in Chad is about 52 years.
 The country's literacy rate is somewhat low.
 The Lisi need more educational opportunities and quality health care facilities.
 Perhaps Christian teachers and medical workers will have the greatest opportunities to share the love of Jesus with them.

 The Lisi are also in need of Christian resources in their own language.
 A majority of the Lisi have never yet had an opportunity to hear a clear presentation of the Gospel.